This page describes production limits for Cloud Spanner.

 3. The limit for an administrative action request excludes commits, requests listed in note 4, and schema changes.

-4. This includes requests for creating a database, updating a database, reading, streaming reads, executing SQL queries, and executing streaming SQL queries.
+4. This limit includes requests for creating a database, updating a database, reading, streaming reads, executing SQL queries, and executing streaming SQL queries.